Skip to content

 Very.
 Census data analyzed by NH Business Review puts seasonal homes at 30 percent of Belknap County housing (about 11,265 units) and 41 percent in Carroll County (about 16,324), the two counties that split the big lakes.
 That is why so much roofing decision-making here happens from out of state.

 I live in Massachusetts.
-Can you still match my Winnipesaukee camp?
+Can you still get a quote for my Winnipesaukee camp?

 Yes.
 Submit the form with the camp’s town, note where you actually live, and the independent local professional handles the rest by phone, email, and photos.
 Most seasonal projects here run exactly that way.